 If the divorcing spouses have minor children, child support will also be addressed during divorce proceedings.
 Like alimony, child support is a court-ordered payment from one party to the other, though this money is for the benefit of the minor children as opposed to the ex-spouse.

 State guidelines determine how much child support a parent should pay, though there may be grounds to deviate from these standards, such as total family support, extraordinary medical expenses, or shared physical custody.
-Speak with a lawyer for more information about child support may be handled in a divorce.

 Going through a divorce can be overwhelming, but our firm can help you understand how complex legal statutes apply to your specific situation.
 Consult with a Guilford divorce lawyer on a variety of topics, including property division, allocation of debts, alimony, child support, or child custody.
 Contact us today to make sure your rights are upheld as you work to dissolve your marriage.